 - ECC.6.3.18.2 The time within which the Power Generating Module(s) circuit breaker(s) need to be automatically tripped is determined by the specific conditions local to the EU Generator.
 This 'time to trip' (defined as the time from provision of the trip signal by The Company to the specified location, to circuit breaker main contact opening) can typically range from 100ms to 10sec.
-A longer time to trip may allow the initiation of an automatic reduction in the Power Generating Module(s) output prior to the automatic tripping of the Power Generating Module(s) circuit breaker.
-Where applicable The Company may provide separate trip signals to allow for either a longer or shorter 'time to trip' to be initiated. - ECC.6.4 General Network Operator And Non-Embedded Customer Requirements - ECC.6.4.1 This part of the Grid Code describes the technical and design criteria and performance requirements for Network Operators and Non-Embedded Customers.
+A longer time to trip may allow the initiation of an automatic reduction in the Power Generating Module(s) circuit breaker.
+Where applicable The Company may provide separate trip signals to allow for either a longer or shorter 'time to trip' to be initiated. - ECC.6.4 General Network Operator And Non-Embedded Customer Requirements - This part of the Grid Code describes the technical and design criteria and performance requirements for Network Operators and Non-Embedded Customers.